ASIF-RIA/Currency-Converter/wiki/Privacy-Policy.md

 # Privacy Policy for Currency Converter

-**Last Updated: December 18, 2024**
+Last Updated: December 18, 2024

----

 ## Introduction

-This Privacy Policy describes how Currency Converter ("we", "our", or "the app") handles user information.
+This Privacy Policy describes how Currency Converter handles user information.
 We are committed to protecting your privacy and being transparent about our practices.

----

 ## Information Collection and Use

 ### Data We DO NOT Collect

-Currency Converter does **not** collect, store, transmit, or share any personal information or user data.
+Currency Converter does not collect, store, transmit, or share any personal information or user data.
 Specifically:

-- ❌ No personal identification information (name, email, phone number)
+- No personal identification information (name, email, phone number)
-- ❌ No location data
+- No location data
-- ❌ No device information
+- No device information
-- ❌ No usage analytics
+- No usage analytics
-- ❌ No crash reports containing personal data
+- No crash reports containing personal data
-- ❌ No cookies or tracking technologies
+- No cookies or tracking technologies
-- ❌ No user accounts or profiles
+- No user accounts or profiles

 ### Data We DO Access

 The app accesses the following for functionality purposes only:

-- ✅ **Internet Connection**: Required to fetch real-time exchange rates from third-party APIs
+- Internet Connection: Required to fetch real-time exchange rates from third-party APIs
-- ✅ **Currency Exchange Rates**: Public data from exchangerate-api.com (no personal data involved)
+- Currency Exchange Rates: Public data from exchangerate-api.com (no personal data involved)

----

 ## Third-Party Services

 ### Exchange Rate Provider

-We use **exchangerate-api.com** to provide real-time currency exchange rates.
+We use exchangerate-api.com to provide real-time currency exchange rates.
 This service:
 - Provides public exchange rate data
 - Does not receive any user information from our app
-- Has its own privacy policy available at: [https://www.exchangerate-api.com/privacy](https://www.exchangerate-api.com/privacy)
+- Has its own privacy policy available at: https://www.exchangerate-api.com/privacy

----

 ## Data Storage

 ### Local Storage

-The app stores the following data **locally on your device only**:
+The app stores the following data locally on your device only:

-1. **Cached Exchange Rates**: Stored for 1 hour to reduce API calls and enable offline functionality
+1. Cached Exchange Rates: Stored for 1 hour to reduce API calls and enable offline functionality
-2. **User Preferences**: Last selected currencies (if applicable)
+2. User Preferences: Last selected currencies

 This data:
 - Remains on your device
-- Is never transmitted to our servers (we don't have servers)
+- Is never transmitted to our servers
 - Can be cleared by uninstalling the app
 - Is not accessible to us or any third parties

----

 ## Permissions